apache/arrow/cpp/README.md

 * Hadoop: `HADOOP_HOME` (only required for the HDFS I/O extensions)
 * jemalloc: `JEMALLOC_HOME` (only required for the jemalloc-based memory pool)

+### API documentation

+To generate the (html) API documentation, run the following command in the apidoc
+directoy:

+    doxygen Doxyfile

+This requires [Doxygen](http://www.doxygen.org) to be installed.

 ## Continuous Integration

 Pull requests are run through travis-ci for continuous integration.
 You can avoid